Project configuration¶

 Note

-The ref-storage configuration is available since format version 8
+configuration is available since format version 8

-Configurable Warnings
+Configurable Warnings¶

-Warnings can be configured as fatal using the fatal-warnings configuration item.
-When a warning is configured as fatal, where a warning would usually be thrown instead an error will be thrown causing the build to fail.
+When a warning is configured as fatal, where a warning would usually be thrown instead an error will be thrown

-Individual warnings can be configured as fatal by setting fatal-warnings to a list of warnings.
+Individual warnings can be configured as fatal by setting fatal-warnings

 fatal-warnings: